Posts

 Image

 When purchasing new name brand items, look for appropriate and proper packaging that indicate that the item is authentic.
 Note the differences between authentic retail packaging and improper/counterfeit or blank packaging on the right of each section.
-Authentic packaging includes at least: Licensing information Company address/contact info Company logo Company font Product and model information UPC Codes Beware of items that are priced cheaply and come in generic cello or blank packaging.
+Authentic packaging includes at least: Licensing information Company address/contact info Company website Company logo Company font Product and model information UPC Codes Beware of items that are priced cheaply and come in generic cello or blank packaging.
 The contents of such packaging is usually counterfeit.
+Images used for purposes of discussion and education.
+Photos: SW

 PROPER LABELS: WHY WE LOOK INSIDE